Avatar of h

 Directions:

-3. In a large pan, sautee sweet potatoes and onion in olive oil with a little salt over medium-high heat (about 10 minutes) until the sweet potatoes are fully cooked and the onion has browned a bit
+2. In a large pan, sautee the onion in olive oil and butter with a little salt over medium-high heat (about 10 minutes) until the onion has browned a bit

-5. Add apples, raisins, apple juice, maple syrup, and crushed red or black pepper to the sweet potatoes and onion; reduce liquid (about 5 minutes)
+5. Add pasta, raisins, apple juice/veg broth/maple syrup, and crushed red or black pepper; reduce liquid

 Beer pairing: Boulevard Sixth Glass barleywine